Last updated:

 Appeal to the SEND Tribunal

-If you do have mediation, and you're still not happy, you have the right to appeal.
+If you have considered mediation, and you're still not happy, you have the right to appeal.

 Find out how to appeal on GOV.UK.